NormB/colima-services/wiki/Management-Commands.md

 ## Overview

-The `manage-devstack.sh` script provides a unified interface for:
+The `manage-devstack` script provides a unified interface for:
 - Starting/stopping the entire environment
 - Managing Vault initialization and configuration
 - Monitoring service health